Subconvexity of Shintani's zeta function: Introduction

 \section{Introduction}

-The subconvexity problem is a basic problem in the theory of zeta and $L$ functions, which asks for a power saving estimate for the function on the critical line compared to the bound obtained by interpolating between the domains of absolute convergence of the Dirichlet series using the functional equation.
-The end goal of the subconvexity problem, the Lindel\"{o}f Hypothesis, is a consequence of the Riemann Hypothesis and has powerful analytic applications, see \cite{M18} and references therein.
-Counting integral orbits in a representation space ordered by their invariants has important applications to arithmetic statistics, see \cite{B05}, \cite{B10}, \cite{BST13}, \cite{BG14}, \cite{BH16}, \cite{BS15a}, \cite{BS15b}, \cite{BV15}.
-The purpose of this article is to introduce a new method of proving subconvexity in $t$ aspect for the zeta function of a prehomogeneous vector space.
-This is illustrated by proving subconvexity for the Shintani zeta function enumerating class numbers of binary cubic forms, and also for the cusp-form twisted version.
-These estimates permit the zeta functions to be used in enumerating class numbers and estimating Weyl sums, even in cases like the twisted version where a functional equation for the zeta function is not known, thus addressing an issue raised by Thorne \cite{T14b}.
-The method is general and we intend to return to the subconvexity problem for general prehomogeneous vector spaces in a forthcoming publication.
+The subconvexity problem is one of the important problems in the theory of zeta and $L$-functions.
+The problem asks for a power saving estimate for the zeta or $L$-function on the critical line, compared to the bound obtained by interpolation between the regions of absolute convergence of the Dirichlet series using the functional equation.
+The end goal of the subconvexity problem is the Lindel\"{o}f Hypothesis, a consequence of the Riemann Hypothesis which has powerful analytic applications, see \cite{M18} and references therein.
+An important class of zeta functions in modern analytic number theory are the zeta functions developed by M. Sato and Shintani enumerating integral orbits in prehomogeneous vector spaces ordered by invariants.
+These include zeta functions important in arithmetic statistics enumerating low rank rings \cite{WY92}, \cite{Y93}, Epstein zeta functions and functions enumerating representation numbers of rational and irrational quadratic forms, multiple Dirichlet series enumerating several invariants \cite{S82a} and Eisenstein series of Selberg and others \cite{S82b}, see, for instance \cite{B05}, \cite{B10}, \cite{BST13}, \cite{BG14}, \cite{BH16}, \cite{BS15a}, \cite{BS15b}, \cite{BV15} for applications of orbit counting to arithmetic statistics.
+The purpose of this article is to introduce a new method of proving subconvexity of prehomogeneous vector space zeta functions, illustrated by proving $t$-aspect subconvexity for the Shintani zeta function enumerating class numbers of binary cubic forms, thus solving a problem of Thorne \cite{T14b}.
+Moreover, the method is general, and we plan to return to prove subconvexity estimates for a general class of prehomogeneous vector space zeta functions in $t$ and $q$ aspects and for some zeta functions with an automorphic twist \cite{S94}, \cite{L18}, \cite{H17}.